aOdoom/preterm-birth-analysis/README.md

 ## Discussion

-Both maternal and paternal education independently predicted preterm birth, with higher education associated with lower odds of preterm birth.
-Paternal education was also a predictor, which stands out given the research emphasis on mothers.
-This suggests that socioeconomic factors such as education are relevant to preterm birth risk.
+Both maternal and paternal education independently predicted preterm birth, with higher education associated with lower odds.
+Paternal education remaining a predictor is notable given how prior research has focused on mothers, and it suggests that household socioeconomic factors, not maternal characteristics alone, are relevant to preterm birth risk.
+These associations remained after adjustment for demographic and prenatal care covariates, indicating that higher parental education is independently associated with lower odds of preterm birth.

-The stability of education estimates across sequential models strengthens this conclusion.
-The association at higher education levels changed slightly as covariates were added, indicating it is not simply explained by age, race, or prenatal care.

 ## Limitations